Lahti-University-of-Technology/full-stack-course/material/course-project-how-to.md

 # How to Build Your Project

-This guide gives you a sense of the steps involved in taking an idea from concept to a working application.
-It is deliberately rough: lectures, seminars, and readings will add depth.
-Think of this document as a roadmap.
-It shows the terrain, but you’ll fill in the details as you travel.

-Each phase occurs over a period of time, concurrent with other phases.
-You won't complete one before moving onto the next, but will rather be working on several tasks in concert with each other.
+This is a very rough guide, but is an initial plan for the future.

+Given a range, e.g. Week 36-38, begin thinking about and learning the topic during the first week (e.g. 36), and try to have all submissions completed by the last week (e.g. the last day of week 38)

 ---

 ## Week 36: Basic platform setup

 - Set up your development platform and boilerplate project.
+- Early deployment avoids surprises later.
 - Make sure your GitHub repo and Netlify deployment are working from day one, even if the app is just “Hello World.”
-- Early deployment avoids surprises later.

 - [ ] Submit the project repository
 - [ ] Submit the working production URL